A lizard under an umbrella in the rain

 3. Premium diversion

-According to the FBI, this is the most common type of insurance fraud, and it’s one of many insurance agent scams.
-It’s when insurance agents embezzle your premium payments, keeping them for themselves instead of giving them to the insurance underwriter or company.
-Or this can happen when an agent sells insurance without a license and collects the premium payments anyway.
+This life insurance scam is one of the most common types of insurance fraud, according to the FBI.
+Generally, life insurance agents collect your premiums and pass them along to your company.
+However, some agents embezzle your premium payments, keeping them for themselves.
+Alternatively, this can happen when an agent sells insurance without a license and collects premium payments anyway.

 4. Insurance churning